ccastillo32/utoppia-challenge/README.md

 204. No content
 ```

-Just in case the user inputs an unknown stock symbol, an error messge should be shown:
+Just in case the user inputs an unknown stock symbol, an error message should be shown:

 ```
 {